NetherGamesMC/support/docs/cosmetic-crate-keys.md

 - Explosion

 ## Cage
-Cages are cosmetics for the cages that you spawn in when playing SkyWars and TheBridge.
+Cages are cosmetics for the cages that you spawn in when playing Skywars and The Bridge.

 The following types of cages are available:
 - White
 - Orange